 What is the best part about the spa?
 There’s the massage and the tranquil music and dripping water but there is also the heavenly citrus and floral scent.
 If you ever wondered how to recreate that smell in your own home then the secret is essential oils.
 Not only are they powerful aromatherapy tools, but they have a variety of health benefits as well.
 A far better alternative to chemical-laden sprays and candles, essential oils are the answer to a lot of life’s woes.
+Recently, with the Coronavirus COVID-19 pandemic, more and more of us are looking to create a healthy, zen space at home.
 Here is a list of the top 10 healthy essential oils to add to your collection and get that spa smell in your home.

 Tea tree oil is an effective treatment for a wide variety of skin related ailments.
 Note that it is only to be used topically and never consumed.
 You can use tea tree essential oil to treat dermatitis, eczema, athlete’s foot, insect bites, cold sores, and psoriasis.
 A few drops added to shampoo will relieve dandruff, and it is an effective natural insect repellant.

 Lavender acts as a topical antiseptic for skin rashes, acne, repelling insects and treating insect bites.
 Lavender relieves stress and insomnia when used for aromatherapy.
 The use of lavender in aromatherapy slows nervous system activity and decreases restlessness to improve the quality of sleep.

 Citrus oils like lemon and orange can be added to household detergents for a fresh scent, and can even be used to improve dental hygiene by adding a few drops of lemon oil to a glass of water and gargling it.
 Studies also suggest that ingesting lemon on a daily basis can reduce blood pressure.